Combinators

 // Rolled a 2, retrying ...

-This is useful when you are working with a MonadError[M, E] but you only want to retry on some errors.
+This is useful when you want to retry on some or all errors raised in your effect monad’s error channel.

-To use retryingOnSomeErrors, you need to pass in a predicate that decides whether a given error is worth retrying.
+To use retryingOnErrors, you pass in a handler that decides whether a given error is worth retrying.

 • the operation that you want to wrap with retries